 Contact us now

-- For low-temperature, high-reliability joints: Silver-based alloys (BAg-1, BAg-7)
+- Low-temperature, high-reliability joints: Silver-based alloys (BAg-1, BAg-7)

 | Alloy | Chemical Composition (wt%) | Melting Range (℃) | Recommended Brazing Temperature (℃) |